Watch native and migrant birds amongst the tranquil reedbeds from our birdwatching hides

-The reserve is open from November to May, Mon-Fri between 1pm and 5pm, and every Sunday from 10am to 4pm.
+The reserve is currently closed and will re-open in the autumn.
 Entrance to the reserve is free of charge.

 If you are new to birdwatching, volunteers are on hand to provide assistance and help you spot some of Is-Simar’s special wildlife.
 Please note, the reserve is a no smoking area and no pets are allowed inside the reserve.